changkun/midgard/docs/install.md

 items, see [config.yml](./config.yml).

-### Repository Backup
+### Backup

-**Midgard will backup the data folder to GitHub regularly.
+Midgard will backup the data folder to a remote Git VCS regularly.
-You need create an empty repository on GitHub and specify it in the configuration file.**
+You need provide a link to an repository and specify it in the configuration file.

 The first time it will try to initialize the data repo, and later runs will only backup it regularly.